-How do people understand the role of protest in current political climates, and how does their understanding inform their political participation?
-This question is of utmost importance as evidence suggests that contemporary liberal democracies face threats of erosion (Bermeo, 2016; Waldner & Lust, 2018).
-While some scholars perceive protests as liberal reactions against democratic backsliding (Claassen et al., 2024; Druckman, 2024), others stress that protests may undermine trust in institutions and support for democracy (Cianetti & Hanley, 2021; Uscinski et al., 2021).
-Yet little is known about how ordinary citizens perceive the relationship between protest and democracy.
+How do people understand the role of protest in current political climates, and how does this understanding inform their political participation?
+This question is critically important, especially in light of evidence that contemporary liberal democracies are facing threats of erosion (Bermeo, 2016; Waldner & Lust, 2018).
+Some scholars view protests as liberal reactions against democratic backsliding (Claassen et al., 2024; Druckman, 2024), while others argue that protests may undermine trust in institutions and weaken support for democracy (Cianetti & Hanley, 2021; Uscinski et al., 2021).
+However, there is still a significant gap in understanding how ordinary citizens perceive the relationship between protest and democracy.

-This question is all the more urgent because research indicates that patterns of political participation are changing towards lower turnout levels and higher levels of nonelectoral participation, including protest (Blais & Rubenson, 2013; Dalton, 2017, 2022; Kostelka et al., 2023; Kostelka & Blais, 2021; Oser, 2022b, 2022c).
-Given evidence that protests are on the rise, understanding what protest means for ordinary citizens is critical at this historical juncture.
-The proposed project integrates the two lines of literature reviewed below of protest at the collective and individual level to investigate ordinary citizens’ meanings of protest.
+This question is increasingly urgent, as research shows a shift in political participation towards lower voter turnout and higher rates of nonelectoral participation, including protest (Blais & Rubenson, 2013; Dalton, 2017, 2022; Kostelka et al., 2023; Kostelka & Blais, 2021; Oser, 2022b, 2022c).
+Given evidence that protest is on the rise, it is critical to understand what protest actually means for ordinary citizens.
+This project aims to integrate the two strands of the literature reviewed below – collective and individual perspectives on protest – to investigate meanings of protest for ordinary citizens.

 A.1.
 Analysis of protest at the collective level.
-Some of the early scholarly accounts focusing on the collective or group level treated protest as an eruption of destructive emotion (Kornhauser, 1959; Smelser, 1962).
-However, many scholars subsequently rejected this view and conceptualized protest as rational action by social groups aiming to disrupt oppressive power structures (Piven & Cloward, 1977), or to obtain concrete benefits (McAdam, 1982; Meyer & Tarrow, 1997).
+Early scholarly accounts of protest, focusing on the collective or group level, often treated it as an eruption of destructive emotion (Kornhauser, 1959; Smelser, 1962).
+Many scholars later rejected this view, conceptualizing protest as rational action by social groups aimed at disrupting oppressive power structures (Piven & Cloward, 1977), or obtaining concrete benefits (McAdam, 1982; Meyer & Tarrow, 1997).
 This rational perception focuses on identifying effective movement strategies (Bosi et al., 2016; Chenoweth, 2023; Soule, 2009; Uba, 2009), and analyzing the opportunities created by external conditions (Hutter, 2014; Meyer, 2004; Shultziner, 2013; Waismel-Manor, 2005).

-A different group of studies theorized protest as a cultural process (Johnston & Klandermans, 1995; McAdam, 2000).
-Seeing protest in this way means that the grievances, identities, objectives, strategies, and outcomes of protests are culturally and discursively constructed (Benford & Snow, 2000; Bennett et al., 2018; Melucci, 1995; Meyer, 2006).
-Studies of protest as a cultural process provide an understanding of the dynamic, open-ended and contested process of meaning construction in collective action.
+A different group of studies has theorized protest as a cultural process (Johnston & Klandermans, 1995; McAdam, 2000).
+This perspective posits that the grievances, identities, objectives, strategies, and outcomes of protests are culturally and discursively constructed (Benford & Snow, 2000; Bennett et al., 2018; Melucci, 1995; Meyer, 2006).
+Viewing protest as a cultural process provides an understanding of the dynamic, open-ended, and contested process of meaning construction in collective action.

-Both the rational and the cultural perceptions of protest have undergone significant revisions following the rise of digital communications, and scholars have highlighted how online networks have changed protests’ strategies and opportunities, as well as opened up a new space for meaning contestation (Bennett & Segerberg, 2012; Lavi, 2020; Meyer, 2024; Segerberg & Bennett, 2011).
-However, because these perspectives focus on a group actor (a movement, a social group, or an organization) as the unit of analysis, they provide little information about the meanings of protest at the individual level.
+Both rational and cultural perceptions of protest have evolved significantly with the rise of digital communications.
+Scholars have highlighted how online networks have transformed protest strategies and opportunities, while creating new spaces for contesting meaning (Bennett & Segerberg, 2012; Lavi, 2020; Meyer, 2024; Segerberg & Bennett, 2011).
+However, since these perspectives focus on group actors – such as movements, social groups, or organizations – they offer only limited insights into the individual meanings of protest.